 Yes.
 The general rule is that you have three years from the date of the injury or the date you realised you’d suffered an injury as a result of a possible medical error or negligence.

-There is no time limit for people who don’t have the mental capacity to make legal decisions and different time limits apply for some injuries or illnesses sustained abroad.
+There is no time limit for claiming on behalf of people who don’t have the mental capacity to make legal decisions e.g. due to a serious brain injury or learning difficulties.

 Time can be a critical factor in compensation claims, so it’s important to get in touch with our specialist medical negligence team as soon as possible for expert advice.

-After an initial consultation phone call, your specialist solicitor will come to visit you in your home – or a location at your convenience – to discuss the details of your claim.
+After an initial phone call, your specialist solicitor will come to visit you in your home – or a location at your convenience – to discuss the details of your claim.
 This will include information such as how your injuries occurred and the impact that your injuries have on your day-to-day life, so they can understand your needs and advise you on the compensation you may be able to claim.

 Our legal expert will also use this as an opportunity to talk you through the process of making a claim and to explain your funding options and any relevant paperwork for making your claim.

 From that point on, your solicitor will pursue your claim on your behalf.
 The next step will be to contact the defendant’s insurers and to start gathering evidence to support your claim, liaising with medical experts and healthcare providers to access your records.
-Your solicitor will keep you updated as your claim progresses and at every step of the process.
+Your solicitor will keep you updated as your claim progresses at every step of the process.